 Questions, answered.

 DISCLAIMERThis content is for educational and entertainment purposes only.
 We are not licensed attorneys and do not hold ourselves out to be.
-Nothing on this site constitutes legal advice.
-Consult a qualified attorney for your specific situation.
+Nothing on this site constitutes legal of tax advice.
+You may consult a qualified attorney if you wish to, for your specific situation.

 Is this legal?

 Yes.
 DS-10 (Birth Affidavit) is an official State Department form.
 Secondary evidence is a published, accepted category in 22 CFR § 51.42.
-We’re walking you through the documented government process — nothing more, nothing less.
-No loopholes, no workarounds, no theories.
+The SSN-zeros procedure is in the State Department’s own published instructions for Form DS-11.
+We’re walking you through documented federal procedures — nothing more, nothing less.

 My state office is months behind.
 Can I use this instead of waiting?

 Yes.
-Many parents use this path because their state vital records office runs months of delay and they need to travel before then.
-The DS-10 process runs in parallel — you don’t have to wait for your state’s bureaucracy to catch up.
+Many parents use this path because their state vital records office runs months of delay.
+The DS-10 process runs in parallel — you don’t have to wait for your state’s bureaucracy.

 How old can my child be?